Lesley Neuman: The First Touch Gentling Your Mustang $45.00

 All the basics of gentling, handling, and training.
 A MUST for new burro adopters!
 Good for domestic donkeys, too!

 Once you've decided to adopt a wild horse or burro - the next problem is "How do I choose the right one?"

 How good are your horse-gentling skills?
 We know the horse is scared, but what's your Fear Level?

 Are your skills & confidence up to handling an adult wild horse?
-The minds of a weanling and a 3-year-old horse are not all that different, but being inside a small pen with one is very different!
+The minds of a weanling and a 3-year-old horse are not all that different, but being inside a small pen with a large one is very different from being with a weanling!
 Watching someone else work with a wild horse is one thing: Finding yourself inside a gentling pen for the first time with a large wild horse can be downright scary!

-Or are you more comfortable with a weanling or yearling?
+Or are you more comfortable with a weanling or yearling or 2 year old?

 Many youngsters are pretty easy - "just looking for a friend."
 Others can be plenty challenging, but their smaller size is less intimidating than a larger animal with the same behaviors and mindset.

 Do you have a gut-level preference?
 Some people just love those babies, others prefer adult horses.

 Many people prefer to adopt an adult horse, thinking that, due to its size and maturity, they will be able to ride it right away.
 This may or may not be realistic or advisable, however.
 Despite the success and popularity of the 90 and 100-day "Makeover" contests, most adopters would be well-advised to put off saddle training for at least a year after adoption, using that time to become familiar with the horse and teach it ground skills.